-It is possible that a report of a dangerous situation occurring on campus may come through ECU Alert.
+It is possible that a report of Police or Fire activity occurring on campus may come through ECU Alert.
 This means that a situation is unfolding, not many details are known, but you should take action to protect yourself.
 In this case, you may be told to shelter-in-place until more details are shared.